 To take them for granted, to destroy their habitats, to slaughter the rarest of the rare for meat or to showcase on our walls is sending thousands and thousands of species into extinction.

 They are ALL a part of a very delicate ecosystem that depends on each and every bee, butterfly, monkey and elephant.

 To turn a deaf ear to these creatures is to turn a deaf ear on our own existence.

 I was lucky to be a veterinary technician while I supported my creative habit.
-I was also lucky to help care for other people’s animal family, and interact with sharks, whales, dolphins, seals, sea lions, white tigers, fennec foxes and coati.
+I was also lucky to help care for other people’s animal family, and interact with sharks, whales, dolphins, seals, beluga whales, sea lions, white tigers, fennec foxes, coati and so many more.

 I have been the animal parent to cats, dogs, rats, mice, chinchillas, bearded dragons, and rabbits.
 Each one taught me something unique and profound.

 I also studied animal communication – which isn’t any kind of mumbo jumbo.
 Animals communicate telepathically and through facial and body expression.
 There is no reason we can’t do the same with them given the right training and mindset.